 Blepharoplasty is an outpatient procedure, so you’ll be able to return home the same day.
 You’ll need a trusted friend or family member to drive you home and help you around the house for at least the remainder of the day.

-Although the recuperation process following eyelid surgery is different for everyone, most patients’ experiences follow a similar timeline.
-During the first few days after surgery, your eyelids will likely be quite swollen.
+Although the recovery process following eyelid surgery is different for everyone, most patients’ experiences are fairly similar.
+During the first few days after surgery, your eyelids will likely be a little swollen.
 You’ll also see some bruising.
-It’s a good idea to use this time to rest at home, taking care to avoid activities that could impact the healing process.
+Take this time to rest at home, and avoid activities that could impact the healing process.
 Our surgeons recommend avoiding strenuous exercise and unprotected or unnecessary sun exposure.
-It is also recommended to apply icepacks while keeping your head elevated as much as possible reduces discomfort.
+It is also recommended to apply icepacks while keeping your head elevated as much as possible to reduce discomfort.
 If you wear contact lenses, be prepared to switch to glasses for at least a couple of weeks while your eyelids heal.

 After about a week, you’ll be scheduled for a follow-up appointment with your surgeon.
-During this visit, your surgeon evaluates your progress and typically removes your sutures.
-You’ll also notice a significant improvement in both swelling and bruising, although you may notice residual discoloration for up to 2 weeks.
+During this visit, we will evaluate your healing progress and typically removes your sutures.
+You’ll also notice a significant improvement in both swelling and bruising.
+Although, you may notice residual discoloration for up to 2 weeks.
 This can typically be covered with makeup.
-Most patients feel comfortable enough to return to work within 1 to 2 weeks, although you may need to use special eye drops to keep your eyes comfortable.
+Most patients feel comfortable enough to return to work within 1 to 2 weeks.
+You may still need to use special eye drops to keep your eyes comfortable.

 Your results will continue to develop and improve over the coming weeks as swelling gradually reduces.
-Although blepharoplasty doesn’t completely stop the aging process, you can maintain your results for many years by avoiding smoking, unprotected sun exposure, and significant weight fluctuations.
+Even though eyelid surgery doesn’t completely stop the aging process, you can maintain your results for many years by avoiding smoking, unprotected sun exposure, and significant weight fluctuations.
 All of these factors can have an effect on your skin quality.
 Many patients find that maintaining the results of your surgery can be as easy as combining your surgery with an injectable treatment plan that may include fillers or a neuromodulator.